skolverket/dnp-ss12000-reference-api/README.md

 #### Subscriptions

 Handles the SS 12000 data type `Subscription` and the logic of webhooks.
-Enables create (`POST`) and delete (`DELETE`) of subscriptions. `POST` and `DELETE` is exposed via the SS 12000 API Gateway.
+Enables create (`POST`) renew (`PATCH`) and delete (`DELETE`) of subscriptions. `POST`, `PATCH` and `DELETE` is exposed via the SS 12000 API Gateway.
 The subscriptions service is available on the event bus for incoming notifications from other services.
 When a notification is received, the data type is checked and all subscriptions matching the data type is retrieved from the database.
 Each of these subscriptions will get a webhook with information about the update in accordance with SS 12000.
 Multiple attempts are made to reach the target of the webhook, by default 4 attempts are made.
+The expiration date of the subscription is not yet checked.

 ## Database